Jayson Megna: Boston Bruins

 As a free agent from the Ducks, Megna was signed to a one-year, two-way contract with the Boston Bruins for the season on July 1, 2023.
 Towards the end of a successful year with the Providence Bruins having recorded 19 goals and 37 assists through 69 appearances, Megna was rewarded for his efforts with a recall to the NHL club on April 16, 2024.
 He made his Bruins debut later that day against the Ottawa Senators, in the final game of the regular season.

 Return to Colorado

 At the conclusion of his contract with the Bruins, Megna left as a free agent and opted to return to Colorado in signing a two-year AHL contract with the Eagles on July 9, 2024.
 He was restored as team captain of the Eagles in advance of the 2024–25 season, his fifth year with the club.

 Personal life

-Megna's younger brother Jaycob (born December 10, 1992) is also a professional hockey player, playing with the Florida Panthers.
+Megna's younger brother Jaycob (born December 10, 1992) is also a professional hockey player, playing with the Henderson Silver Knights.
 His father, Jay, was a defensive back for the Miami Dolphins and the New Orleans Saints in the 1980s.

 He is married to Taylor Craig, daughter of 1980 U.S. Olympic goaltender, Jim Craig; the couple welcomed their first daughter in 2021.